Warszawa1/CoreDataVsSwitfData/README.md

 ## Introduction

-This README provides an objective comparison between Apple's two data persistence frameworks: CoreData and SwiftData.
+This README provides a comparison between Apple's two data persistence frameworks: CoreData and SwiftData.
 Both have their strengths and ideal use cases depending on your project requirements.

 ## Overview Comparison